MontgomeryLab/tinyRNA/README.md

 ## Usage

-The `tinyrna` conda environment must be activated before use.
+The `tinyrna` conda environment must be activated before using the tinyRNA workflow.
 ```shell
 # Activate the tinyrna environment
  conda activate tinyrna